mariafshan/no-degree-data-science/ibm-data-science-professional-certificate/1-ibm-what-is-data-science/week-2-data-science-topics/README.md

 > Our department at Stern I'll give a little plug here we happen to have been very well situated among business schools because we're one of the few business schools that has a real statistics department with real PhD level statisticians in it.
 We have an operations management department and an information systems department.
 So we have a wide range of computer scientists to statisticians, to operations researchers.
 And so we were like perfectly positioned as a couple of other business schools were to jump on this bandwagon and say; okay this is Decision Sciences.
 And Foster Provost who's in my department was the first director of the NYU Center for Data Science.

-### Do you recal a time when no one spoke about data science?
+### Do you recall a time when no one spoke about data science?
 > Four years ago maybe five years ago.

 > I mean, I feel this is one of those cases where you can just to Google and search for data science and see how often it occurred and you'll see almost nothing and then just a spike.
 The same thing you would see with big data about seven or eight years ago.
 So data science is a term I haven't heard of probably five years ago.